reply-fr/sustainable-personal-accounts/README.md

 - invocations of Lambda functions
 - durations of Lambda executions
 - Lambda errors
-- read from DynamoDB tables
+- read units for DynamoDB tables
-- write to DynamoDB tables
+- write units for DynamoDB tables
 - errors with DynamoDB tables

 ## Sustainable Personal Accounts interacts with human beings on exceptions